jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

   Resource                                                                           Default Limit
   ---------------------------------------------------------------------------------- ---------------
-  Maximum number of applications associated with an AWS account in a single region   100 Maxium number of concurrent deployments associated with an AWS account             10 Maximum number of deployment groups associated with a single application           100 Maximum number of instances in a single deployment                                 500 Maximum number of event notification triggers in a deployment group                10
+  Maximum number of applications associated with an AWS account in a single region   100 Maximum number of concurrent deployments associated with an AWS account            10 Maximum number of deployment groups associated with a single application           100 Maximum number of instances in a single deployment                                 500 Maximum number of event notification triggers in a deployment group                10

-[Limits in AWS CodeDeploy](http://docs.aws.amazon.com/codedeploy/latest/userguide/limits.html) in the *AWS CodeDeploy User Guide*.
+For more information about these limits, see [Limits in AWS CodeDeploy](http://docs.aws.amazon.com/codedeploy/latest/userguide/limits.html) in the *AWS CodeDeploy User Guide*.

 AWS CodePipeline Limits {#limits_codepipeline}
 -----------------------